AssetMantle/documentation/markdowns/Creators_doc_Terms_APIList.md

 #### <ins>queryAssets.queryAssetWithID</ins>
-<p>used to change the mutable properties of an Asset.
+<p>used to query the mutable properties of an Asset with Id.
 These specific properties must be already defined as mutable in the schema of asset.
 Only defines and outputs a message object. </p>
 <p><strong>Function Signature</strong></p>

 `queryAssetWithID: (id: any) => Promise<any>;`